-As of June 30, 2018, we had \$494.0 million of outstanding indebtedness that was subject to floating interest rates.
+As of September 30, 2018, we had \$494.0 million of outstanding indebtedness that was subject to floating interest rates.
 Changes in economic conditions outside of our control could result in higher interest rates, thereby increasing our interest expense and reducing the funds available for capital investment, operations or other purposes.
-At June 30, 2018, a 1% increase in the effective interest rate on our outstanding debt throughout a one-year period would result in an annual increase in our interest expense of approximately \$5.0 million.
+At September 30, 2018, a 1% increase in the effective interest rate on our outstanding debt throughout a one-year period would result in an annual increase in our interest expense of approximately \$5.0 million.
 Any significant increase in our interest expense could negatively impact our results of operations and cash flows and also our ability to pay dividends in the future.
-The U.S. Federal Reserve has forecasted further increases in its benchmark interest rate during 2018, which would likely impact the base rate on our outstanding indebtedness, and increase our interest expense, comparably.
+Markets are currently forecasting further increases in the U.S. Federal Reserve's benchmark interest rate during 2018 and 2019, and such increases would likely impact the base rate on our outstanding indebtedness, and increase our interest expense, comparably.